 Want to add an online store to your blog?
 Check out our guide on how to start an online store for step-by-step instructions.

-TechCrunch’s simple blog design is perfect for readers that want to dive right into the latest tech news.
+TechCrunch’s simple blog yet responsive design is perfect for readers that want to dive straight into the latest tech news.

 There are featured blog posts displayed at the top of the page.
 Then, the newest posts are shown in a vertical list.